linuxboot/book/u-root/README.md

 **Figure 3**: Go fragment for a printenv script.
 Code structure is inserted and packages are determined automatically.

-Builtin creates a new shell at `/bin/sh` with the source at `/src/cmds/sh/`.
-Invocations of `/bin/sh` by this shell and its children will use the new shell.
-Processes spawned by this new shell can access the new shell source and can run the builtin command again and create a shell that further extends the new shell.
-Processes outside the new shell’s process hierarchy can not use this new shell or the builtin source.
-When the new shell exits, the builtins are no longer visible in any part of the file system.
-We use Linux mount name spaces to create this effect[22].
-Once the builtin command has verified that the Go fragment is valid, it builds a new, private namespace with the shell source, including the new builtin source.
-From that point on, the new shell and its children only use the new shell.
-The parent process and other processes outside the private namespace continue to use the old shell.

 ## Environment variables

 The u-root shell supports environment variables, but manages them differently than most Unix environments.
 The variables are maintained in a directory called `/env`; the file name corresponds to the environment variable name, and the files contents are the value.
 When it is starting a new process, the shell populates child process environment variables from the `/env` directory.
 The syntax is the same; $ followed by a name directs the shell to substitute the value of the variable in the argument by prepending `/env` to the path and reading the file.